Robert Evans, D.V.M.

 Tiffany Edwards D.V.M.

 Dr. Edwards was born and raised in Poughkeepsie, NY.
 She graduated from the University of Connecticut in 2009 earning a bachelor's degree in animal science.
 She then attended Ross University School of Veterinary Medicine in St. Kitts where she earned her DVM in 2013, spending her clinical year at the University of Florida.
 After vet school, Dr. Edwards moved to Salisbury, MD where she practiced as a small animal veterinarian for just over a year.
-She then moved to Virginia Beach in 2014, where she lives with her husband, Anthony and her son, Collin.
-Her veterinary interests include soft tissue surgery and ophthalmology.
+She then moved to Virginia Beach in 2014, where she lives with her husband, Anthony and her children, Collin and Audrey.
+Her veterinary interests include soft tissue surgery and emergency medicine.
 She has four pets of her own; two sweet and lovable cats named Penelope and Moose, an energetic lab mix named Liam, and a Chihuahua named Susie.
 In her free time she enjoys spending time outdoors, traveling, swimming, golfing, and taking her dog on hikes.